shibayan/keyvault-acmebot/README.md

 - Acmebot:Endpoint
   - The ACME endpoint used to issue certificates
 - Acmebot:Contacts
-  - The email address (required) used in letsencrypt requests
+  - The email address (required) used in ACME account registration
 - Acmebot:AzureDns:SubscriptionId
   - Your Azure subscription ID in order to identify which DNS resources can be used for let's encrypt